The Stock Market Is Not the Economy

 In theory, expansion floats corporate boats.
 In practice, many factors affect whether an economy's general success reaches companies' bottom lines.
 Managements may squander their good fortunes by making poor investment decisions.
 Workers may collect the gains instead, through wage inflation.
 Or governments may enjoy the benefits, through corruption or excessive taxes.
 The economy is not the stock market.

 This year has powerfully reinforced that lesson.
-Unofficially, unemployment is currently far above 1982’s apex, although the official numbers are lower, as they do not count workers who have been sidelined but who expect to return to their positions.
-At negative 4.8%, the first quarter’s GDP slide was deeper than any suffered in 1982, and of course that was only the beginning.
-The second quarter’s GDP decline is forecast to approach 30%.
+Unofficially, unemployment is currently far above 1982's apex, although the official numbers are lower, as they do not count workers who have been sidelined but who expect to return to their positions.
+The first quarter's GDP slide of 4.8% was deeper than any suffered in 1982, and of course that was only the beginning.
+The second quarter's GDP decline was 31.4%.

 Yet stocks have rallied strongly, even as the economic news has deteriorated.
 (When stock prices began to rise in late March, the consensus second-quarter GDP outlook was for an 18% decrease.
-Since then, stock prices have steadily climbed, while the GDP predictions have steadily fallen.)
+Since then, stock prices have steadily climbed, while the GDP performed much worse than what was forecast.)

 The Few and the Many